antonio-crispino/.github/.github/ISSUE_TEMPLATE/subtask-issue-template.md

 ---
 name: Subtask Issue Template
-about: A Subtask is a child work item that is part of a larger Story, Task, or Bug.
-Subtasks are used to break down the work into smaller, more manageable parts, each of which can be worked on independently.
-They cannot be further broken down into child Subtasks.
+about: A Subtask is a smaller component of a larger Story, Task, or Bug, designed to make work more manageable and allow for independent progress.
+Subtasks cannot be further divided.
 title: "[SUBTASK: E###-[S/T]###-ST### or [S/T/B]###-ST###] Subtask Brief Description"
 labels: subtask
 assignees: ""